-Munich Games is a fast-paced multi-language thriller set 50 years later but is tied to the events of 1972.
+Munich Games is a fast-paced multi-language thriller set 50 years later but is strongly tied to the events of 1972.
 In English, German, Hebrew and Arabic, it stars Seyneb Saleh, Yousef Sweid, Sebastian Rudolph and Dov Glickman.
 Created by the writer of global TV hit Fauda and tells the story of two agents, Israeli and German, who must work together to prevent a major terrorist attack 50 years after the original Munich Massacre.

 Munich Games release date